-Anyone holding a traditonal M.B.A. is welcome to apply to the M.S.B.A. program at USC.
+Anyone holding a traditional M.B.A. is welcome to apply to the MS BUSAD program at USC.
 Of course, applicants from programs not accredited by the AACSB, EQUIS, ACBSP, AOCTE, IACBE or AMBA are generally considered less well prepared than those from accredited institutions.
-The admissions committee will rely on the combination of GMAT or GRE test scores, work experience, resume, recommendations, and essays in making their decision.
+The admissions committee will rely on the combination of GMAT or GRE test scores, work experience, resume, and essays in making their decision.
 Also, they will review transcripts from all institutions attended to ensure that the applicant's academic preparation is equivalent to both a 4-year U.S. bachelor’s degree and a 2-year full-time traditional M.B.A. so that the applicant is fully prepared to participate and compete with Marshall M.B.A. students in the classroom.

 Curriculum of a Traditional M.B.A.